CodeCutTech/langgraph-examples/examples/1_basics/1_0_first-example/README.md

 * Check support tickets
 * Summarize it all

-This isn’t a strict linear pipeline—it might skip steps, retry them, or use early exits.
-Instead of forcing it into a rigid sequence, we’ll build a **graph** of steps that share evolving context.
+Although this is a strict linear pipeline, it might skip steps, retry them, or use early exits.
+Instead of forcing it into a rigid sequence, we may build a **graph** of steps that share evolving context.
+On this post, however, we will keep the linear sequence for the educational purpose.

 ---